 - Peel and grate your beetroot and set this to the side for now...

-- Chop up your 1st block of chocolate and in a double-boiler, add in the chopped chocolate and chopped butter and using a spatula, continually stir the chocolate until completely melted, set aside.
+- in a double-boiler, add in the dark chocolate chips and chopped butter and using a spatula, continually stir the chocolate until completely melted, set aside.

 - In a separate bowl, add the eggs and beat lightly then add in the melted chocolate and grated beetroot